This codelab is designed to build upon the end result of the prior codelab in this series for comment spam detection using TensorFlow.js.

 Once again you will be using Glitch.com to host and modify the web application.
 If you did not already complete the prerequisite codelab, you can clone the end result here as your starting point.
 If you have questions about how the code works then it is strongly encouraged that you complete the prior codelab that walked through how to make this working web app before continuing.

-If you open up the completed website from the prior codelab that you just cloned and try typing some comments you will notice that much of the time it works as intended, blocking comments that sound like spam as expected, and allowing through legitimate responses.
+If you open up the completed website that you just cloned and try typing some comments you will notice that much of the time it works as intended, blocking comments that sound like spam as expected, and allowing through legitimate responses.

 Legitimate comments posted without issue (true negatives):